Fresnel zone plates for reconfigurable atomic waveguides: Methods: Theory for locally-addressable rings

 In our previous work on micro-fabricated binary FZPs \cite{Henderson2016,Henderson2020}, any point at the pattern's target focal plane was due to constructive interference from all points of a laser beam across the entire surface of the FZP.
 Moreover, circular intensity patterns suitable for ring traps had an experimentally measured RMS error of 3\% in the trapping region \cite{Henderson2020}.
 Here, we design FZPs that mainly provide radial focusing, arising from addressing a limited annular region on the FZP -- effectively creating a donut lens.
+Note that, apart from this new optical concept, the mathematical methods used to design the FZPs are very similar to those detailed in our publications \cite{Henderson2016,Henderson2018,Henderson2020,MattThesis}, including simple scaling laws for ring focal intensities and other parameters generalisable to other atomic species (and e.g.\ optical tweezers for biology) \cite{Henderson2020}.

 Fig.~\ref{fig:mapping} illustrates the FZP design process for locally addressable rings.
-We start with the electric field of our target pattern, which is a ring with Gaussian radial profile of focal waist $w$ ($1/e$ field radius) centred on a radius $r_0$.
-The target field is propagated backwards in space, by a distance small enough that the approximately `Gaussian' radial profile at the FZP plane has a waist smaller than the ring radius -- but also a waist large enough so that the zone plate has enough radial phase steps for good lensing.
+We start with the electric field of our target pattern (Fig.~\ref{fig:mapping} (a)), which is a ring with Gaussian radial profile of focal waist $w$ ($1/e$-field radius) centred on a radius $r_0$.
+The target field is propagated backwards in space (Fig.~\ref{fig:mapping} (b)), by a distance small enough that the approximately `Gaussian' radial profile at the FZP plane has a waist smaller than the ring radius -- but also a waist large enough so that the zone plate has enough radial phase steps for good lensing.
 In practise we chose a waist at the FZP plane of $w_\textrm{FZP}\approx 0.28 r_0$, which is centred at a peak intensity radius $r\approx 0.98 r_0$ (due to the cylindrical rather than cartesian symmetry), for all FZPs we manufactured.
 This ideal spatial illumination intensity, relative to the ring radius, is approximately the same even for different focal waists $w$, however the phase variation differs significantly as $w$ is inversely proportional to the annular beam's angular convergence after the zone plate.

 Because of the FZP generation process the focal length $f$ is proportional to both the ring radius and waist -- our $1.07\,\upmu$m wavelength FZPs have $f \approx r_0 w/(1.25\,\upmu\textrm{m}).$ This scale factor $1.25\,\upmu\textrm{m}$ was chosen to avoid high focal numerical apertures (specifically, our maximum $1/e^2$ focused intensity contour angle is limited to $<0.13\,$rad), however higher numerical apertures in conjunction with vector light could open interesting applications \cite{Svensson2025}.
 Moreover, as part of the design process, we terminate radial phase jumps on the zone plate when the optimal illumination intensity drops to $e^{-6}\sim 0.2\%$ of its maximal value (not shown in Fig.~\ref{fig:mapping}(c)), preventing limitations to fabrication from resolution requirements.